New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: Introduction

-To demonstrate the importance of the allowed region on the values of the parameters in this model, we choose some improper values for the parameters in this model and calculate the two-point correlation functions.
-The improper values would give us a different trend of the two-point functions $\langle QQ \rangle_{v}$ and make the Unruh effect unclear.\\
+To demonstrate the importance of the allowed region on the values of the parameters in this model, we choose some improper values for the parameters in the model and calculate the two-point correlation functions.
+Improper values would lead to different trends for the two-point functions $\langle QQ \rangle_{v}$ and make the Unruh effect unclear.\\

 This paper is organized as follows.
 In Sec.
-II we set up and introduce the model and the method, and some detailed derivations are placed in the appendix.
+II we set up and introduce the model and the method, and some detailed derivations are placed in the appendixes.
 In Sec.
-III we focus on one detector and investigate the moving detector Bob in a quantum field and moves at a constant acceleration or at a constant velocity.
+III we focus on one detector and investigate the moving detector Bob in a quantum field and whether it moves at a constant acceleration or a constant velocity.
 We solve the solutions for two different trajectories for the detector Bob and compute the two-point correlation functions of internal degree of freedom $Q$ of Bob.
-Then, we discuss the allowed values for the parameters in the solutions and do the numerical plots for the two-point functions of $Q$.
-Later, we compare the plots and find out the difference between the inertial detector and accelerated detector.
+We then discuss the allowed values for the parameters in the solutions and do the numerical plots for the two-point functions of $Q$.
+Later, we compare the plots and determine the difference between the inertial detector and accelerated detector.
 Sec.
 IV is the summary.